 Many dog owners are not able to pay a judgment against them if they are found responsible for the injuries caused by their dog.
 Texas law makes it difficult to collect from a person who does not have insurance.
 Texas law protects many assets from creditors.
 A creditor cannot take a person’s homestead, car, trade tools, pets and up to $100,000 of personal property.
 In many instances, a judgment against an individual without insurance is only worth the paper it is written on.
-However, there are several types of insurance that may provide coverage for a dog attack.
+However, there are several types of insurance that may provide coverage for a dog attacks.

 Most victims receive compensation for their dog bite related injuries through homeowner’s insurance.
 The liability policy will often cover a dog attack if the attack occurs on the homeowner’s property.
 However, if there is an animal exclusion or dog breed exclusion, the insurance will not provide coverage for the claim.